 Explanation

-In this example, we use the strtol function from <cstdlib> to convert the beginning numeric part of a C-style string "123abc" to a long integer.
-After that, the end pointer points to the remainder of the string ("abc") that was not converted.
+In this instance, we employ the strtol function provided by the C standard library to transform the initial numeric section of a C-style string "123abc" into a long integer.
+Subsequently, the end pointer indicates the remaining portion of the string ("abc") that was not processed.

 Conclusion

-In conclusion, converting a char to an int in C++ is easy once we know the difference between ASCII values and numeric characters.
-Whether we need the ASCII value, want to extract digits, or need to convert a whole string to an integer, C++ gives us multiple ways to do it.
+In summary, the process of converting a character to an integer in C++ becomes straightforward once we grasp the distinction between ASCII values and numerical characters.
+Whether our goal is to retrieve the ASCII value, extract individual digits, or transform an entire string into an integer, C++ provides us with numerous approaches to accomplish these tasks.